-As can be seen, in three out of four scenarios, CO2 prices rise significantly from current levels.
+As can be seen, in three out of four scenarios, $CO_2$ prices rise significantly from current levels.

 On balance, it is considered likely that there will be more upward pressure on $CO_2$ prices than downward pressure.
+A level of $20/tCO_2$ has been used as a mid-point estimate of longer-term $CO_2$ prices for the analysis in subsequent sections relating to the operating patterns of CCGTs and economics of process heat boilers.

 The last issue which will determine the likelihood of a new baseload CCGT investment is electricity demand growth.
 In this respect, there is no immediate need for new baseload generation investment.
-Indeed, current indications are that the electricity market is moving into surplus driven by low demand growth (as illustrated in Figure 26 below), and continuing supply growth from a number of already committed projects.
+Indeed, current indications are that the electricity market is moving into surplus driven by low demand growth (as illustrated in Figure 27 below), and continuing supply growth from a number of already committed projects.

-This historic low level of demand growth is considered likely to continue for some time - not least because of a recent announcement by Norske Skog that it will be halving production at its Tasman mill, leading to a reduction in electricity consumption of approximately 500 GWh (equivalent to approximately one year's total demand growth).
+This historical low level of demand growth is considered likely to continue for some time - not least because of a recent announcement by Norske Skog that it will be halving production at its Tasman mill, leading to a reduction in electricity consumption of approximately 500 GWh (equivalent to approximately one year's total demand growth).
 In addition, there are some other relatively low cost geothermal and wind options which have not been committed, but which have secured all the necessary consents and may be more likely to go ahead of a new CCGT - even under a low gas price scenario.

-&lt;sup>39 The scale of demand growth reduction has caused a number of generators to postpone their projects.
+&lt;sup>42 The scale of demand growth reduction has caused a number of generators to postpone their projects.
 The only recent demand forecast from a central agency is in Transpower's 2012 Annual Planning Report (APR) published in March 2012.
 Their prudent peak demand forecast for 2013 is 12.4% lower compared with their 2011 APR forecast.
 And they are projecting annual growth rates beyond 2013 to be lower than in their 2011 APR forecast.